Philosoft/awesome-webdev-books/README.md

 * See [Awesome-javascript-books](https://github.com/heatroom/awesome-javascript-books).

 ## jQuery
 * To be added.
-A your own PR to submit books!
+Add your own PR to submit books!

 ## HTML
 * [Dive into HTML5](http://diveintohtml5.info) - A book about HTML5 features by Mark Pilgrim.

 ## MySQL
 * To be added.
-A your own PR to submit books!
+Add your own PR to submit books!

 ## PHP
 * [PHP: The "Right" Way](http://www.phptherightway.com/) - A book about PHP best practices, coding standards, and authoritative tutorials by Phil Sturgeon and Josh Lockhart.